 We went with a semi-open adoption.
 The birthmother chose this.
 She felt that meeting him in person down the road would be too difficult.
 We remain in contact via text and Facebook.

 Describe receiving the call that your baby was being born and traveling to meet him.

-The birthmother was reluctant to go to the hospital, but I knew that she was going into labor, so I scheduled a flight for the next morning.
+The expectant mother was reluctant to go to the hospital, but I knew that she was going into labor, so I scheduled a flight for the next morning.
 When I landed at the airport and turned on my phone, she was dilated to 9cm already!
-I thought I would make it in time for the birth, but I missed it by less than a half hour.
+I thought I would make it in time for the birth, but I missed it by less than a half-hour.
 It was so exciting and nerve-racking!

 Describe the experience of finally meeting your baby.

 It was more amazing than I ever thought.
 I fell in love with him the moment I saw him.
 He is my perfect little guy.

 What is your relationship like with the birthmother?

 It’s absolutely great.
 We text once in a while and we are friends on Facebook to stay in touch with each other.